JETSCAPE/JETSCAPE/README_LINUX.md

      - Run make command
           - make

-5. Configure the address of Pythia8 in the ../framework/setup.sh (If cmake could not find Pythia)
+5. Configure the address of Pythia8 in the ../framework/activate_jetscape.sh (If cmake could not find Pythia)
-     - vim setup.sh
+     - vim activate_jetscape.sh
      - Change "PYTHIAINSTALLDIR" to the installing folder of Pythia8
      - Update the "PYTHIA8DIR" and "PYTHIA8_ROOT_DIR" address
           - should be "${PYTHIAINSTALLDIR}/pythia8226" by default
-     - ./setup.sh
+     - ./activate_jetscape.sh
      - Make sure the variable are set into the session
      - Use source if they are not set